If You Think Investment Education Is Expensive, Just Try Ignorance

 Do you know the difference between investing and gambling and how it affects your profits?

-Amazingly, the single biggest skill that can make or break your financial success is not taught in school.
+Amazingly, the single biggest skill that can make or break your financial success isn't taught in school.
 You can graduate with a four year degree and learn nothing about personal finance or investing.

 Doctors and attorneys can open their own practices without any clue how to read a financial statement.
 Business owners and investors can remain dangerously ignorant of the tax law.